sromku/android-storage/README.md

 SimpleStorage.updateConfiguration(configuration);
 ```

-Now, you can create new file with content and the content will be automatically encrypted.<br>
+Now, you can create a new file with content and the content will be automatically encrypted.<br>
 You can read the file and the content will be decrypted.

 **Example**